Download an Adobe Acrobat pdf version

 Executive Summary

-• Georgia Tech relies on its system of internal controls to meet sponsor requirements–these internal controls are inherent within the policies and procedures.
+- Georgia Tech relies on its system of internal controls to meet sponsor requirements – these internal controls are inherent within the policies and procedures of the Institute and our financial system configurations.

-• Principal Investigators have responsibility for reviewing and monitoring expenditures to their sponsored awards.
+- Principal investigators (PIs) have responsibility for reviewing and monitoring expenditures charged to their sponsored awards.

-• Costs charged to sponsored programs must be allowable, allocable, reasonable, and consistently treated.
+- Costs charged to sponsored awards must be allowable, allocable, reasonable, and consistently treated.

 Table of Contents